SilviaZa/ImageJ_batch_processing/README.md

 Here's a practical example:
 R2_MDF_green_B2_1_00d00h00m.tif

  <b> !!!
-BEFORE YOU RUN THE MACRO YOU NEED TO INSTALL A PLUGIN !!!
+BEFORE YOU RUN THE MACRO YOU NEED TO INSTALL A PLUGIN !!! <b>

 To install the plugin:
 1. go to Help > Update in Fiji
 2. Click 'Manage update sites'